Tomato Adventure: Development and release

 After AlphaDream developed and released their first video game title, Koto Battle: Tengai no Moribito, Nintendo wanted AlphaDream's permission to develop an entirely new role-playing video game with them, titled Gimmick Land (ギミックランド, Gimikku Rando).
 They got the name from an idea of a game structure that utilizes gimmicky, toy-like controls that make it an RPG with action elements.
 It was finished and almost ready to be released for the Game Boy Color in Japan, until Nintendo released the Game Boy Advance to make the Game Boy Color obsolete.
 After noticing that, Nintendo requested AlphaDream to redevelop and rename Gimmick Land as "Tomato Adventure" for the Game Boy Advance.
 Nintendo also requested AlphaDream to add some easily recognizable characters in which reflects the new title, so that the game would have a more marketable image.
 Those were Nintendo's largest requests.
 Other changes are the quality of the graphics and audio being enhanced.
 Only two screenshots of Gimmick Land were released to the public by the developers.
 A mainly complete prototype of Gimmick Land had surfaced online from the 2020 Nintendo data leak.
 On the release date of Tomato Adventure, Nintendo and AlphaDream announced a contest where twenty winners won themselves 1 kg of sweet tomatoes from the Kochi Virtue Valley area.
 The contest ended on February 28, 2002.

 Tomato Adventure was not officially released in English due to the targeted age group being considered too low; problems with the battle system and the game not being received well at the time of release were other contributing factors.
 An unofficial English fan translation was eventually released in July 2021.

-Although the game never made it outside of Japan, Tomato Adventure was planned to be released in China for the iQue Game Boy Advance under the title Fānqié Jiàng Wángguó dà Màoxiǎn (番茄酱王国大冒险), but was soon cancelled due to the huge piracy scene in China.
+Although the game never made it outside of Japan, Tomato Adventure was planned to be released in China for the iQue Game Boy Advance under the title Fānqié Jiàng Wángguó dà Màoxiǎn (番茄酱王国大冒险 The Great Adventure in the Kingdom of Tomato Sauce), but was soon cancelled due to the huge piracy scene in China.

 Reception

 On release, Weekly Famitsu scored the game a 29 out of 40.
 1UP.com scored the game "A".

+Legacy

+Tomato Adventure is considered as a precursor to AlphaDream's Mario & Luigi series, similarly combining RPG elements and minigames.